Use case

 Is LoadStrike a self-hosted product?

 Yes.
-The public site positions LoadStrike as self-hosted and ties pricing, runtime access, and clustered execution to that deployment model.
+The site positions LoadStrike as self-hosted and ties pricing, runtime access, and clustered execution to that deployment model.

 Can self-hosted teams still use reporting sinks?